Adnanshaikh40605/backend/FRONTEND_API_SETUP.md

 # Frontend API Connection Guide

-This guide explains how to connect your frontend application to the Django API backend deployed on Railway.
+This guide explains how to connect your frontend application to the Django API backend.

 ## API Base URL

-Your Django API is now deployed at:
+Your Django API is deployed at:

 ```
 https://web-production-f03ff.up.railway.app